"Ebben a börtönben sok a bűnöző és kevés az őr."

-Translation:In this prison there are many criminals and few guards.
+Translation:There are many criminals and few guards in this prison.

 A better English translation might be, "In this prison, the criminals are many and the guards are few."

 It's using sok and kevés as predicative adjectives, so they are the predicates, and you don't need a verb to be (part of) the predicate.